Home Apprenticeships Live Vacancies

 Other requirements

 The Black Horse Inn is located in the rural village of Donnington on Bain – Main Road, Donington on Bain, Louth, Lincolnshire, LN11 9TJ.
 Please check the location and ensure you would be able to reliably travel to and from work on a daily basis.
-This apprenticeship runs on a day-release model, with one day of college attendance each week (in term-time).
-Day-release college sessions run from The Grimsby Institute, Nuns Corner, Grimsby, DN34 5BQ.

 About the provider

 The Black Horse Inn is a charming 18th-century country pub with rooms, nestled in the picturesque village of Donington on Bain in the heart of the Lincolnshire Wolds (a designated Area of Outstanding Natural Beauty).
 A family run pub, owned and managed by Adam and Victoria Garnade since 2015, the inn is known for its warm, welcoming atmosphere and strong ties to the local community.
 Adam, a classically trained chef with experience across the UK and Europe, leads the kitchen with a passion for using fresh, seasonal and locally sourced ingredients.
 The menu changes regularly and includes daily specials, offering a fantastic opportunity to learn a wide range of techniques and styles.
 The pub is also known for its excellent real ales and wines, with produce from nine local microbreweries regularly featured.
 With eight comfortable en-suite rooms, the inn is popular with visitors exploring the area, attending local events, or visiting attractions such as Cadwell Park and Market Rasen Racecourse.
 The Black Horse prides itself on exceptional food, great service, and a supportive team environment.
-For an aspiring Chef, this is a fantastic opportunity to train under an experienced Head Chef and become part of a close-knit, passionate team in a thriving rural business.

 After this apprenticeship